-- During the initial discussions exporting and importing countries should determine the appropriate scope for the assessment.
-The scope may relate to an entire NFCS or only to that part of a NFCS relevant to the trade in foods and conditions of trade to be covered by the request. - 12 Relevant considerations in determining the scope may include: - the range of products currently being traded between the countries and/or products proposed for future trade12; - identification of those requirements where recognition of the equivalence of NFCS or the relevant part will allow better use of resources, including resolution of issues affecting trade; - the range of assurances to be addressed (e.g. food safety, qualitative claims, labelling, or other matters relating to NFCS objectives); - the level of trust and confidence in the performance of the exporting country's NFCS in whole or the relevant part relating to those products already being traded or those proposed for future trade; and - the availability of resources likely to be necessary to undertake the process as it relates to the whole or a relevant part of the NFCS proposed to be considered and the possible benefits. - Discussions on scope should identify those areas where there may already be sufficient existing experience, knowledge and confidence versus those areas where additional information exchanges are likely to be required 13.
+During the initial discussions exporting and importing countries should determine the appropriate scope for the assessment.
+The scope may relate to an entire NFCS or only to that part of a NFCS relevant to the trade in foods and conditions of trade to be covered by the request.

+- 12 Relevant considerations in determining the scope may include: - the range of products currently being traded between the countries and/or products proposed for future trade: - those requirements (conditions of trade) considered by the exporting country to be unnecessarily impeding trade; - the range of assurances to be addressed (e.g. food safety, qualitative claims, labelling, or other matters relating to NFCS objectives); - the level of trust and confidence in the performance of the exporting country's NFCS in whole or the relevant part relating to those products already being traded or those proposed for future trade; and - the availability of resources likely to be necessary to undertake the process as it relates to the whole or a relevant part of the NFCS proposed to be considered and the possible benefits. - Discussions on scope should identify those areas where there may already be sufficient existing experience, knowledge and confidence versus those areas where additional information exchanges are likely to be required.